Meningitis can be a life-threatening illness requiring urgent medical treatment. Learn more about meningitis, including the common symptoms.

 Primary amoebic meningoencephalitis (PAM)

-Primary amoebic meningoencephalitis (PAM), also called amoebic meningitis, is a rare, but serious disease that leads to inflammation of the brain.
+Primary amoebic meningoencephalitis is a rare, but serious disease.
+It leads to inflammation of the brain.
+Infection can happen from water-based activities.

 Meningococcal disease is a serious infection caused by Meningococcus bacteria.
 It can develop quickly, and it can be fatal.
 Learn about the bacteria and how it’s spread, common symptoms and when to seek medical attention.